code-rider/d10_custom_form_autocomplete/README.md

   ]
 ];
 ```
-After installation of the module you can view this form at this url
+After installation of the module, you can view this form at this URL
 ```
 youe-site/custom-autocomplete-form-display
 ```